willwright/docker-magento2/README.md

  This configuration requires that you run `docker-compose build` prior to starting the stack.

- This configuration *only* mounts that directories that are used for __most__ development activities, thus speeding up the entire stack.
+ This configuration *only* mounts the directories that are used for __most__ development activities, thus speeding up the entire stack.

  ## Frequent Tasks